taegyoon-kim/24summer_text/README.md

 ## Tutorials

 The workshop will invovle guided coding (or tutorials) using Python.
 Little prior experience in the language is assumed.
-Note that students are expected to bring their own computing device.
+Note that students are expected to **bring their own computing device**.